liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/04-troubleshooting-lcs-connection.markdown

 ## Increasing Log Levels [](id=increasing-log-levels)

-If you contact Liferay Support, you'll be asked to increase your server's log levels and then provide your log files.
+If you contact Liferay Support, you're asked to increase your server's log levels and then provide your log files.
 You can find these log files in `[Liferay Home]/logs`
 ([Liferay Home](https://customer.liferay.com/documentation/7.0/deploy/-/official_documentation/deployment/installing-product#liferay-home)